20 of the Most Common Bug, Insect, and Pest Phobias

 Common Insect Phobias

 Entomophobia is the term used to describe people with a general fear of insects.
-It’s also been commonly referred to as acarophobia and insectophobia.
-These are very common and often relate to allergies or be related to the fact that insects often cause food contamination and even deadly diseases, such as bubonic plague.
+It’s also been commonly referred to as acarophobia (confusingly enough) and insectophobia.
+Also, as mentioned, it can describe the phobia of bugs.

 #5 – Fear of Bees (Apiphobia)